denten/denten.github.io/_includes/CV/07-service.md

 2017 -- 18.
 - Member of A. Owen Aldridge Prize Committee, American Comparative Literature Association, 2017 -- 2019.
-- Knowledge design consulting for Diller Scofidio + Renfro, 2017.
+- Design consulting for Diller Scofidio + Renfro, 2017.
 - 2 years as a managing editor of *Modernism/Modernity*, 2010 -- 12.
 - 10+ years software development and user interface design, with employees including Microsoft, General Motors, The Greening of Detroit, MRI, MSU Libraries and Computing Provost 1996 -- 04.